 https://www.instagram.com/changing_tides_row?igsh=MTYyOXluODRtM251ZQ==

-Sean and James' chosen charities are Care after Combat and The Samaritans, and they are committed to raising vital funds for these life-changing causes.
+Sean and Jonny's chosen charities are Care after Combat and The Samaritans, and they are committed to raising vital funds for these life-changing causes.

 - Care after Combat ensures that no veteran faces their challenges alone, helping them to rebuild their lives with dignity and pride.
 Care after Combat is dedicated to supporting British Armed Forces personnel and their families, including those who are involved in the justice system.